 Only a fool has not taken notice that the relationship between the uMkhonto weSizwe Party (MKP) and EFF is at the crossroads and almost finished.
-Barely six months since it was established.
+This is barely six months since it was established.

 The events that have unfolded in the past two months or so, to those who bother to pay attention to detail, bear testimony.
 They confirm that the strategic Progressive Caucus that these two formed along with other very small parties is on the brink of collapse.

 The Progressive Caucus alliance, headed by the two along with others such as ATM, was a brilliant tactical move.
-The move to consolidate the oppositions in parliament following the formation of the ANC and DA-led GNU.
+This move is meant to consolidate the oppositions in parliament to the ANC and DA-led GNU.

 Shivambu crossing to MKP started caucus cracks